jschinel/jschinel/README.md

-<h3 align="center">Passionate software developer with a long history in the electronics/controls field</h3>
+<h3 align="center">With over 8 years of experience in the electronics/controls field I am excited to continue improving my skills within software development.
+Currently looking for a remote opportunity that would allow me to hone my skills!</h3>

 - 🌱 I’m currently learning **Frameworks,Languages and overall honing of my skills**